 A diverse mix of students promotes respect for, and opportunities to learn from other with the broad range of backgrounds and experiences that constituent modern society.
 Higher education trains the next generation of leaders of academia and society in general, and such opportunities for leadership should be accessible to all members of society.

-The M.S.
-Dentistry Program and the Graduate School are therefore committed to providing equal access to educational opportunities through recruitment, admission, and support programs that promote diversity, foster successful academic experiences, and cultivate the leaders of the next generation.
+The MS in Dentistry Program and the Graduate School are therefore committed to providing equal access to educational opportunities through recruitment, admission, and support programs that promote diversity, foster successful academic experiences, and cultivate the leaders of the next generation.

 - Dental Therapy

 - Specialty and Advanced Education Programs

 - Current Students

 - Community Outreach Experience